nautobot/nautobot/docs/installation/netbox.md

     In the case of a highly available installation with multiple web servers, `SECRET_KEY` must be identical among all servers in order to maintain a persistent user session state.

 # Run Database Migrations

-!!! warning
-    The examples on the rest of this page call the `python3` executable.
-Replace this with `python2` or `python` if you're using Python 2.

 Before NetBox can run, we need to install the database schema.
 This is done by running `python3 manage.py migrate` from the `netbox` directory (`/opt/netbox/netbox/` in our example):